What is an overdraft?

 An overdraft allows you to withdraw and deposit money whenever you want.
 This makes it a flexible way to increase your available working capital.
 You do not have to apply for a new loan every time.

-The lender periodically checks whether you are using the credit as agreed beforehand.
+The lender periodically checks whether you are using the credit as agreed.
 You may no longer qualify for the credit.
 You then pay off the outstanding amount in full.
 If you exceed the credit limit, the lender may charge penalties and additional fees.
 The bank can withdraw an overdraft at any time if you do not comply with the terms and conditions.

-You often apply for an overdraft online.
-Before you apply, check what information the lender wants from you.
-For example, company details, annual accounts, and bank statements.
-Also check what the lender will look for when considering your application.Â
+You ususally apply for an overdraft online.
+Before submitting an application, check what information the lender wants from you.
+Also check what the lender will look for in their assessment and what the costs are.
+To apply for an overdraft, use the following steps:

 Help with business financing